cure-lab/SmoothNet/README.md

 ## Description

-When analyzing human motion videos, the output jitters from existing pose estimators are highly-unbalanced.
-Most frames only suffer from slight jitters, while significant jitters occur in those frames with occlusion or poor image quality.
-Such complex poses often persist in videos, leading to consecutive frames with poor estimation results and large jitters.
-Existing pose smoothing solutions based on temporal convolutional networks, recurrent neural networks, or low-pass filters cannot deal with such a long-term jitter problem without considering the significant and persistent errors within the jittering video segment.
-Motivated by the above observation, we propose a novel plug-and-play refinement network, namely SMOOTHNET, which can be attached to any existing pose estimators to improve its temporal smoothness and enhance its per-frame precision simultaneously.
-Especially, SMOOTHNET is a simple yet effective data-driven fully-connected network with large receptive fields, effectively mitigating the impact of long-term jitters with unreliable estimation results.
-We conduct extensive experiments on twelve backbone networks with seven datasets across 2D and 3D pose estimation, body recovery, and downstream tasks.
-Our results demonstrate that the proposed SMOOTHNET consistently outperforms existing solutions, especially on those clips with high errors and long-term jitters.
+When analyzing human motion videos, the output jitters from existing pose estimators are highly-unbalanced with varied estimation errors across frames.
+Most frames in a video are relatively easy to estimate and only suffer from slight jitters.
+In contrast, for rarely seen or occluded actions, the estimated positions of multiple joints largely deviate from the ground truth values for a consecutive sequence of frames, rendering significant jitters on them.

+To tackle this problem, we propose to attach a dedicated **temporal-only** refinement network to existing pose estimators for jitter mitigation, named SmoothNet.
+Unlike existing learning-based solutions that employ spatio-temporal models to co-optimize per-frame precision and temporal smoothness at all the joints, SmoothNet models the natural smoothness characteristics in body movements by learning the long-range temporal relations of every joint without considering the noisy correlations among joints.
+With a simple yet effective motion-aware fully-connected network, SmoothNet improves the temporal smoothness of existing pose estimators significantly and enhances the estimation accuracy of those challenging frames as a side-effect.
+Moreover, as a temporal-only model, a unique advantage of SmoothNet is its strong transferability across various types of estimators and datasets.
+Comprehensive experiments on **five datasets** with **eleven popular backbone networks** across **2D and 3D pose estimation and body recovery tasks** demonstrate the efficacy of the proposed solution.
 ### Major Features

 - Model training and evaluation for **2D pose, 3D pose, and SMPL body representation**